AdobeDocs/experience-manager-64.en/help/assets/getting-started-with-aem-assets.md

    ![screen_shot_2018-01-24at142316](assets/screen_shot_2018-01-24at142316.png)

-1. Select **List** view to get a bulleted list of your assets.
-Select the **Card** view to return to the previous layout.
+1. Select **[!UICONTROL List]** view to get a bulleted list of your assets.
+Select the **[!UICONTROL Card]** view to return to the previous layout.

    ![screen_shot_2018-01-24at142648](assets/screen_shot_2018-01-24at142648.png)

-   Select the **Column** view to have an expanded view of your assets.
+   Select the **[!UICONTROL Column]** view to have an expanded view of your assets.

    ![screen_shot_2018-01-24at142811](assets/screen_shot_2018-01-24at142811.png)

 1. Navigate to the parent folder by tapping or clicking the drop-down menu in the center of the menu bar.
-Select **My New Folder **to return to the list of your assets.
+Select "My New Folder" to return to the list of your assets.

    ![screen_shot_2018-01-24at143027](assets/screen_shot_2018-01-24at143027.png)

-1. In **Card View**, hover over an asset and another toolbar appears.
+1. In **[!UICONTROL Card View]**, hover over an asset and another toolbar appears.
 These are the actions you can perform on this particular asset.
 You can select, annotate, view the properties of, download, edit, and copy the asset.
 Hover over the icons in the toolbar to find out what clicking each icon does.

    ![screen_shot_2018-01-24at143735](assets/screen_shot_2018-01-24at143735.png)

-   In **Column View** and **List View**, you can tap or click the asset to select it and a toolbar appears where you can select additional actions.
+   In **C[!UICONTROL olumn View]** and **[!UICONTROL List View]**, you can tap the asset to select it and a toolbar appears where you can select additional actions.

    ![screen_shot_2018-01-24at143914](assets/screen_shot_2018-01-24at143914.png)

-1. Select an asset in **Card View** by selecting the checkmark.
-You can select multiple assets by clicking/tapping them.
-(In other views, you can click or tap the asset to select it.)
+1. Select an asset in **[!UICONTROL Card View]** by selecting the checkmark.
+You can select multiple assets by tapping them.
+(In other views, you can tap the asset to select it.)

    ![screen_shot_2018-01-24at144653](assets/screen_shot_2018-01-24at144653.png)

    Notice how the selected image changes color and has a check mark on it.
 When an assets is selected the toolbar expands with additional options.
-Click the three dots menu to see more action items.
+Tap the three dots menu to see more action items.

    ![screen_shot_2018-01-24at144748](assets/screen_shot_2018-01-24at144748.png)

-1. Click **Download** to open the **Download** window where you can download assets, renditions, and any dynamic assets, if applicable.
-After selecting what you want to download, click **Download**.
+1. Tap **[!UICONTROL Download]** to open the **[!UICONTROL Download]** window where you can download assets, renditions, and any dynamic assets, if applicable.
+After selecting what you want to download, tap **[!UICONTROL Download]**.

    ![screen_shot_2018-01-24at144913](assets/screen_shot_2018-01-24at144913.png)

-1. Either tap or click the x next to the number of selected items or individually de-select the items by clicking on them.
+1. Tap the **[!UICONTROL x]** next to the number of selected items or individually de-select the items by tapping them.

    ![screen_shot_2018-01-24at145029](assets/screen_shot_2018-01-24at145029.png)